Can you imagine a group of 8-year-old girls spending ten minutes talking about chicken skin?

 For that particular recipe, or really any one that is very chicken centered, I’d say there are at least three ways to make it happen with whole chickens:

 1. “Harvest” the breast right out of the raw chicken and just make the recipe as is.
 (Of course, you’d need multiple chickens to get four breasts).
-Then you stew the rest of the bird and use the remaining meat for casseroles and soups, plus lots of chicken stock.
+Then you stew the rest of the bird and use the remaining meat for casseroles and soups, and making chicken stock.

 2. Use roasted chicken taken off the bird and mix it all in with the rest of that recipe, the sauce and tomatoes, with cheese on top.
 Does it really make or break the recipe if the chicken is all in one chunk or not?
 For many recipes, I would guess not.
 The main flavors are the fresh herbs and cheese, along with the balsamic vinegar, and in this case, the tomatoes are very plentiful too.